kkato233/blogengine/BlogEngine/BlogEngine.NET/setup/SQLServer/ReadMe.txt

-﻿Running BlogEngine.NET 2.7 using SQL Server 2005/2008/2012:
+﻿Running BlogEngine.NET using SQL Server 2005 and up:

 If you wish to use SQL Server to store all your blog data, this folder has all the information you'll likely need.
-The scripts included here are for SQL Server 2005/2008.
+The scripts included here are for SQL Server 2005 and up.
 They could be modified to be used with earlier or later versions if needed.

-Included is the Initial Setup script for use with new installation of 2.7.
-Also, included is an upgrade script for users of BlogEngine 2.5.
+Included is the Initial Setup script for use with new installation of 3.0.
+Also, included is an upgrade script for earlier versions.
 In addition, you will find a sample web.config file with the needed changes to use SQL Server.

 Instructions for new setup: